Charleston apartment building delays request to use half its units as hotel rooms

-A downtown apartment complex planned to ask the city Tuesday to use about half of a building's units as hotel rooms, but the apartment owner deferred the request this afternoon.
+An early test to Charleston's newly updated hotel regulations was expected Tuesday after a downtown apartment complex applied to use a share of its units as hotel rooms.

+The request could run into some snags with the city's revised lodging ordinance, particularly a rule that protects residential uses on the peninsula.

-The scheduled application was for 142 guest rooms at Meeting Street Lofts, one of the newest apartment complexes on the peninsula.
-The building, which sits at the intersection of Huger and Meeting streets, has 264 units total.
+The proposal was for 142 guest rooms at the Meeting Street Lofts, one of the newest apartment complexes on the peninsula.
+The building, which is at the intersection of Huger and Meeting streets, has 264 units total.

-The lot is zoned for hotel use, but to get approval, the request would have to meet the requirements of Charleston's newly-updated accommodations ordinance.
+The lot is zoned for hotel use, but to get approval, the request would have to be granted a special exception based on whether the requirements of Charleston's hotel ordinance are met.

+The building's owner took its request off the Board of Zoning Appeals' agenda hours before a planned public review Tuesday.
+It's unclear if the request will be rescheduled.

+A spokesperson for the landlord, Maryland-based FCP, confirmed the request was being removed from Tuesday's meeting agenda but did not offer other details.

-Stricter rules for new hotels were developed this year by an appointed hotel task force.
-City Council unanimously gave final approval to the ordinance last week, but a version of the rules has been in effect since May.
+Stricter rules for new hotels were developed this year and have largely been in effect since May.
+City Council unanimously gave its final approval to the ordinance last week.

 Among those tools, he said, is a provision that prevents buildings that were recently occupied as residences from being converted into hotels.